 - Any visitors that are visibly unwell with cold or flu symptoms will unfortunately not be permitted entry.

-Our op shops and dog training school are temporarily closed – PetVille is still open and op shops begin to reopen
+Dog training school is temporarily closed – PetVille is still open and op shops begin to reopen

 Our RSPCA Dog Training school also temporarily ceased all training courses on Tuesday, March 24.
 This was much sooner than we anticipated, but the team are working on ways in which we can provide our dog training services in an online platform.